-Southwestern students must submit a statement of intent to apply to the concurrent degree program to Zachary Bruning, Associate Director of Student Services at Southwestern Law School.
+Southwestern students must submit a statement of intent to apply to the concurrent degree program to Erin Bair, Director of Student Services at Southwestern Law School.
 The statement of intent can be found on the Interdisciplinary Programs page on the Southwestern Student Portal.
 Upon submission of the statement of intent, a copy of the student's Southwestern application and transcript will be sent to Drucker.
 Additionally, an interview with an Admissions representative at Drucker will be required.

 Who should I ask to write the letter of recommendation and what should it say?